 The user activates the in-car parking meter according to the directions provided with the meter.
 The permit is valid in all of the areas listed above for the length of the prepaid permit time.

-Department personnel must go to the Parking and Transportation Services office to pick up or refill each in-car parking meter.
+Department personnel must go to the Transportation Services office to pick up or refill each in-car parking meter.